jenbrissman/FollowSpot/README.md

 ![Search](static/img/Search.GIF)

 ## <a name="#Input"></a>Audition Input
 To collect the user's data, I built a responsive form which provides intuitive prompts.
 The first of which is whether the audition is an initial audition or a callback.
-When a user clicks on the callback button, an on-click event triggers a drop down to appear with previously logged projects, which the user can then select.
+When the user clicks on the callback button, an on-click event triggers a drop down to appear with previously logged projects, which the user can then select.
 I implemented jQuery to auto-populate certain text fields with response data returned from my server via a get request made to my API.

 ![Form](static/img/Form.GIF)